 When the Yale Bowl first opened in 1914, it was the largest stadium in the world.
 Today, that's not the case.
-But the historic venue still stands as the largest capacity primary stadium in FCS football.
+But the historic venue still stands as one of the largest capacity stadiums in FCS football.

 |T-16||Delaware||Delaware Stadium (Newark, Del.)||22,000|

 |T-16||South Carolina State||Oliver C. Dawson Stadium (Orangeburg, S.C.)||22,000|